our-ark/.github/profile/README.md

 It is a human and their own AI agent operating as a single evolving unit.

 The agent carries context, memory, workflows, and accumulated experience.

 The human provides judgment, purpose, and direction.

-Together they become more capable than either could be alone.
+Together, they become more capable than either could be alone.

 We believe this represents a new fundamental unit of intelligence: